Thieves' Highway: Plot

-Nico "Nick" Garcos is a veteran of World War II but now is a truck driver in his native state of California.
-He arrives at his family home to find that his foreign-born father, now a California fruit farmer, has lost his legs and was forced to sell his truck.
+Nico "Nick" Garcos is a veteran of World War II, who arrives, from Asia, at his family home in Fresno, California to find that his foreign-born father, who became a produce truck driver, has lost his legs and was forced to sell his truck.
 He learns that his father was crippled at the hands of an unscrupulous produce dealer in San Francisco, called Mike Figlia.
 Garcos vows revenge for his father.

-Garcos goes into business with Ed Kinney, who bought the Garcos truck, and drives a truckload of apples to San Francisco, where he runs into Figlia when his truck is sabotaged and unable to move due to a cut tire.
-The truck is blocking Figlia's busy wholesale stand, and cannot be towed.
+Garcos goes into business with Ed Kinney, who bought the Garcos truck, and they each drive a truckload of apples to San Francisco.
+Garcos arrives ahead of Kinney and meets Figlia, after parking his truck in a manner that blocks Figlia's busy wholesale stand.
+Subsequently, the produce dealer's thugs sabotage the truck by cutting a tire.

-Figlia hires a streetwalker, Rica, to seduce and preoccupy Nick in her room while his men unload the apples without Nick's permission.
-Figlia later pays Nick for his fruit, but that night his goons waylay and rob Nick of the cash.
+Figlia hires a streetwalker, Rica, to seduce and preoccupy Garcos in her room while his men unload the apples without permission.
+Garcos makes Figlia pay for the fruit, but that night goons waylay and rob Garcos of the cash.

-Meanwhile, Figlia's men sabotage Kinney's truck, and the drive shaft breaks as he is driving.
+Meanwhile, Kinney's truck, full of apples, has been struggling on the drive to San Francisco and the drive shaft universal joint breaks as he is driving downhill, preventing downshifting (engine braking).
 The brakes also seem to fail.
-In a horrific crash Kinney initially survives but the truck goes on fire and he is burned alive, despite several onlookers.
-Polly, Nick's hometown sweetheart, then arrives in the city ready to marry him, but leaves disillusioned after she finds him recovering from his beating in Rica's apartment and with no money.
-Nick and a friend finally confront the cowed bully Figlia at a tavern, beat him, and have him arrested, restoring Nick's family honor.
-Nick and Rica happily drive off and plan to get married.
+In a horrific crash Kinney initially survives but the truck bursts into flames and he is burned alive, to the horror of several onlookers.
+Polly, Garco's hometown sweetheart, then arrives in the city ready to marry him, but leaves disillusioned after she finds him recovering from his beating in Rica's apartment and with no money.
+Garco and a trucker, who witnessed and brings news of Kinney's death, finally confront the cowed bully Figlia at a tavern.
+Garcos beats him, and Figlia is arrested, restoring the Garcos family honor.
+Garcos and Rica happily drive off and plan to get married.